anynines/a9s-kubernetes-training/website/docs/docker/40-simple-web-app.md

 This means that there is the loopback device `lo` but also the device `eth0`.
 No guess which device needs to be used to make the app available for a port mapping.
 Exactly, `eth0`.

-In the case of the Sintra app this can be achieved with a code change.
+In the case of the Sinatra app this can be achieved with a code change.
 In a production grade web application, this would be implemented as a configuration option but for our example, the code change will suffice.

     require 'sinatra'